Finlandia hymn

 The Finlandia hymn (Finlandia-hymni) refers to a serene hymn-like section of the patriotic symphonic poem Finlandia, written in 1899 and 1900 by the Finnish composer Jean Sibelius.
 It was later re-worked by the composer into a stand-alone piece.
 With words written in 1940 by Veikko Antero Koskenniemi, it is one of the most important national songs of Finland.
 Although not the official national anthem of Finland, it has been continuously proposed as such.

 Other major uses of the tune include several Christian hymns and other national songs.

 Finnish national song

 After the success of the full-length symphonic poem (most of which consists of rousing and turbulent passages, evoking the national struggle of the Finnish people), Sibelius published a stand-alone version of the hymn as the last of twelve numbers in his Masonic Ritual Music, Op.
 113, with a text by opera singer Wäinö Sola.
-The version usually heard today has lyrics written by Veikko Antero Koskenniemi and was first performed in 1941.
+The version usually heard today has lyrics written by Koskenniemi in 1940 and was first performed in 1941.
 Sibelius himself arranged the hymn for choral performances.
 Today, during modern performances of Finlandia in its entirety, a choir is sometimes involved, singing the Finnish lyrics with the hymn section.

 The Finlandia hymn is often proposed as an official national song or anthem of Finland.